ChrstianH/Project_New-Interior/README.md

 ## TechStack

 **Markup:** HTML 5

 **Styling** CSS 3 & SCSS

 **IDE** Visual Studio Code

 **Version Control** Github

 **Design** Figma

 ## Getting Started

-You can run this App in your Browser. there are no prerequisites necessary.
+You can run this App in your Browser.
+There are no prerequisites necessary.

 ## Deployment